Create the Plan. Make the Plan happen.

 A beautiful new green space and 70+ new parking spaces for the north side of Jackson Street.

 Form and function.
 This project includes a new green space featuring a meandering water feature, lush vegetation, patios, and swings.
-At the same time, the plaza will also connect a new parking lot to the shops and restaurants along West Jackson Street.
+The pedestrian-friendly space connects new off-street parking to the shops and restaurants along West Jackson Street.

-DDA is proud to collaborate with the City of Dublin on creating a design to meet all of the aesthetic and infrastructure needs pointed out by our stakeholders.
+DDA collaborated heavily with the City of Dublin on creating a design to meet all of the aesthetic and infrastructure needs pointed out by our stakeholders.
 And of course, many thanks to our Mayor and City Council for making this project a priority.

 Out with the old, in with the older.

-Downtown's most prominent corner is getting a major face lift.
+Downtown's most prominent corner received a major facelift.

-At 14,000 sq. ft., The Henry Building is one of Downtown Dublin's largest, most noticeable buildings.
-You may not recognize it even though it sits at the corner of two busy highways just across from the courthouse.
-Once a bank and mercantile, the beautiful turret was removed and many aesthetic features were changed in the 50's to make way for a department store.
+At 14,000 sq. ft., the Henry Building is one of Downtown Dublin's largest, most noticeable buildings.
+Built in 1903 and situated at the corner of two busy highways just across from the courthouse, the building was once home to Dublin Banking Company and later Belk Matthews.
+Much of the historic fabric of the building was removed in the 1950's and 60's, which included a grand turret, to make way for the department store.
 (Same story, different building, right?)

-Lucky for us the Henry Building's long-time owners know a good investment when they see one, and it is now staged for redevelopment into retail, professional, and flexible work space.
-With the help of historic tax credits and community partnerships, this dream will soon be a reality.
+Lucky for us the Henry's long-time owners, the Curry family, know a good investment when they see one, and it has now been restored to new glory and is home to GovStrive, Serenity Hospice, Citizens Bank and a co-work space.
+With the help of historic tax credits, loan programs, and community partnerships, this dream became a reality.